TG9541/stm8ef/README.md

 ## Targeting other boards

 The binary release contains all files required for building a configured STM8 eForth, e.g. for a custom target board.
 The [modular build](https://github.com/TG9541/stm8ef-modular-build) repository provides instructions, a `Makefile` and an example "board folder".
 Other examples are in the GitHub repositories [W1209](https://github.com/TG9541/W1209), [STM8 eForth MODBUS](https://github.com/TG9541/stm8ef-modbus), [STM8L051LED](https://github.com/TG9541/stm8l051led) or [XY-LPWM](https://github.com/TG9541/XY-LPWM).

+# Release and development cycle

+The Github Releases section contains binary releases.
+As STM8 eForth is based on eForth V2 (embedded STC Forth) and, since it improves on STM8EF V2.1, releases follow the naming scheme "STM8 eForth 2.2.x".

+Using a target binary requires setting a symlink `target` to the desired board target folder, e.g. `ln -s out/STM8S105K4/target target` (use `make BOARD=<target>` or `BOARD=<target> make`).

+The git master branch contains the current development version (releases are tagged).
+After cloning the repository `make` will build all targets.

+Running `make BOARD=STM8S105K4` will set a symlink.
+The Forth console prompt will show the release version (e.g. `STM8eForth 2.2.27`) or the next pre-release (e.g. `STM8EF2.2.28.pre1`).

 # Disclaimer, copyright